Learn which devices can be connected and how.

 Support & Repair

-Visit Tech Repair in the Computer Showcase for help with personally-owned devices, including drop-in consulting, virus remediation, software installation, hardware upgrades, data transfers, and hardware repairs.
+Visit Tech Repair in the Tech Shop for help with personally-owned devices, including drop-in consulting, virus remediation, software installation, hardware upgrades, data transfers, and hardware repairs.

 Access to Your Data in Case of